rtfenter/Chat-Model-Behavior-Sandbox/README.md

 ## Status

-MVP UI and parameter behavior visualization planned.
+MVP is implemented and active.
 This sandbox will focus on clear, static front-end interactions that simulate model behavior patterns, not a full production LLM stack.

 ---